gongahkia/lit-hackathon-2025/doc/PROJECT_TODO_LIST.md

 ## 🎉 **Conclusion**

-The MinLaw 2 platform has achieved an **excellent frontend MVP** with comprehensive UI components and professional design.
+The Pofact platform has achieved an **excellent frontend MVP** with comprehensive UI components and professional design.
 The codebase demonstrates high quality with modern React patterns, proper TypeScript usage, and excellent user experience design.

 **Key Strengths:**
 - Complete frontend implementation